La-Banane-Bleue/Windows-7-11-Activation-Script/README.md

+# ⚠️ CURRENTLY THE SCRIPT IS IN A NON WORKING STATE ⚠️

 # Windows-7-11-Activation-Script
 This script is designed to automate the process of activating Windows operating systems, ranging from Windows 7 to Windows 10.
 It uses Microsoft's default product keys to install the correct edition and activate Windows via a KMS (Key Management Service) server.